Aryakumarjaiswal/Recursion-Striver/README.md

 # Recursion-Striver
-This is Striver's Recursion Series
+This is Striver's Recursion Lecture Series